-Since our inception, we have devoted substantial resources to identifying and developing SGT-001 and other product candidates, developing our manufacturing processes, organizing and staffing our company and providing general and administrative support for these operations.
+Since our inception, we have devoted substantial resources to identifying and developing SGT-001, SGT-003 and our other product candidates, developing our manufacturing processes, organizing and staffing our company and providing general and administrative support for these operations.
+We have incurred significant losses every year since our inception.
 We do not have any products approved for sale.
 To date, we have not generated any revenue.
-Our ability to eventually generate any product revenue sufficient to achieve profitability will depend on the successful development, approval and eventual commercialization of SGT-001 and other product candidates.
-If successfully developed and approved, we intend to commercialize SGT-001 and we may enter into licensing agreements or strategic collaborations in select markets.
+Our ability to eventually generate any product revenue sufficient to achieve profitability will depend on the successful development, approval and eventual commercialization of SGT-001, SGT-003 and our other product candidates.
+If successfully developed and approved, we intend to commercialize SGT-001, and SGT-003 in the United States and European Union and may enter into licensing agreements or strategic collaborations in other markets.
 If we generate product sales or enter into licensing agreements or strategic collaborations, we expect that any revenue we generate will fluctuate from quarter to quarter and year to year as a result of the timing and amount of any product sales, license fees, milestone payments and other payments.
-If we fail to complete the development of SGT-001 and other product candidates in a timely manner or obtain regulatory approval of them, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.
+If we fail to complete the development of SGT-001, SGT-003 and our other product candidates in a timely manner or obtain regulatory approval of them, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.

-We have never been profitable, and since our inception, we have incurred significant operating losses.
-Our net losses were \$26.7 million and \$29.6 million for the three months ended March 31, 2020 and 2019, respectively.
-As of March 31, 2020, we had an accumulated deficit of \$343.0 million.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future.
+Due to our significant research and development expenditure, licensing and patent investment, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
+Our net losses were \$88.3 million and \$117.2 million for the years ended December 31, 2020 and 2019, respectively.
+Our net losses were \$16.9 million for the three months ended March 31, 2021 and \$26.7 million for the three months ended March 31, 2020.
+As of March 31, 2021, we had an accumulated deficit of \$421.5 million.
+We expect to incur significant expenses and operating losses for the foreseeable future.